 Establishing a Business Entity

 This part depicts the aspects you should consider when deciding on the actual form and process of investing in Hungary (How to Invest?), and also presents the main forms of companies which can be established in Hungary (Companies).
-You can find in this part some practical information regarding the start of your business activity (Setting up an Office) and about the investments classified into different categories (Branch Office and Commercial Representative Office, Mergers and Acquisitions).
+You can find in this part some practical information regarding the start of your business activity (Setting up an Office) and about the investments classified into different categories (Branch Office and Commercial Representative Office, Mergers and Acquisitions, Real Estate Law).
 In addition, this part shares some useful thoughts in the area of financial security in Hungary (Financial Stability) and also gives you an overview of special rules of investing in strictly regulated sectors like energy or telecommunication (Strictly Regulated Sectors).